GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 .
 IGNORE: `npm WARN bootstrap@ requires a peer of popper.js@ but none is installed.
 You must install peer dependencies yourself.`

-#### Only if you want to include conflicting, other versions parallel to current ones:

-Let's say you have already a Bootstrap 4 dependency in root `/package.json` but want also to download BS3 for later copy actions:

-- Edit `/others/package.json`
-- `cd others`
-- `npm install`
-- `cd ..`
-- Edit `/build.js` to also copy these "downloaded" files to `/src/media/` during build step.

 ### Build new Joomla package ZIP.

 - <strike>`nvm use 12` or `nvm use 13` to get rid of f'ing messages of NodeJs 14 that nobody understands but the creators and JS professors.
 Only `node build.js --svg` has still problems.</strike>